rubber plant care: how to keep them happy

 In addition to the traditional Rubber tree (Robusta comes to mind), colorful variegated Rubber Trees (Tricolor, Tineke, and Doescheri, among others) have increased in popularity in recent years.

-light 🔆
+Rubber plant light requirements 🔆

 Best light: bright, indirect light